aunebakk/nor-port/README.md

  - Windows Server

  ## Security
  - On FrontEnd and SQL Server level.
-WCF/SOAP services level is in the [pipeline](#pipeline).
+SOAP/WCF and REST/ASP services level is in the [pipeline](#pipeline).

 ## Database
 Following is parts of Nor-Port's Database schema, there are more tables dealing with import and export, catalog structure, security and users.